Read This First

 Prompt 3: How can we describe in psychological terms the drive to increase the assessed probabilities in the direction of a decision based on those probabilities?

-The section turns on Confirmation Bias, Post-Decision Rationalization or Choice-Supportive Bias, and Cognitive Dissonance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Confirmation Bias, Post-Decision Rationalization or Choice-Supportive Bias, and Cognitive Dissonance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Confirmation Bias distinct from Post-Decision Rationalization or Choice-Supportive Bias.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Confirmation Bias distinct from Post-Decision Rationalization or Choice-Supportive Bias.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This is a well-documented cognitive bias where people favor information that confirms their existing beliefs or decisions, while disregarding or downplaying information that contradicts them.
 In your example, after choosing to jump the gorge, someone might subconsciously focus on positive aspects of their decision, like their athletic ability, while neglecting factors like potential hidden obstacles that could increase their risk.